When housing ducks in winter, there are some simple tactics to keep things hospitable in the duck coop. They don’t mind

 Heather shared a great idea in the comments section:

 I got the long flat storage tubs that are for under your bed.
 I took the lids and cut 4 largish square holes in it, but left the criss cross “grid”.
 Its deep enough that they can get their whole head in to clean their beaks off, but cant get in to swim.
 I have almost no ice around their waterer.
 I have 2, so if ones frozen, I can swap with a fresh one.
 Works great!

 Keep them fed

 During mild weather, ducks forage for snails and slugs and bugs.
 Since ducks will not be able to forage for much food when there’s snow and ice everywhere, you need to make sure that they get enough feed.
 We usually plan on at least doubling their food rations each winter.

 Do ducks need heat in winter?

 Ducks do NOT need a heat lamp in their coop.
-Both are a terrible fire hazard, especially if the coop is not wired specifically for lighting.
+They are a terrible fire hazard, especially if the coop is not wired specifically for lighting.

 The layers of fat and feathers that ducks are equipped with keep them warm, even when they are wet.